ReinventDAO/Documentation/litepaper.md

 #### Know-How as IP Tokenisation <a name="know-how-ip"></a>
 Creators submit detailed descriptions of the Know-How as IP asset, including Document Title, Collection Type, Asset Type, Author and others.

-IP Assets are the foundational RWA we’re building on our Composable Know-How Marketplace (CKM).
+IP Assets are the foundational RWA we’re building on our Programmable Know-How (PKH).
 Each IP Asset is an on-chain ERC-721 NFT (representing an IP), with ownership assigned to the creator or collaborator.
 This globally unique record as the IP Asset, and the original ERC-721 as the IP.

 **Later Phase**